barebox/barebox/Documentation/boards/imx/zii-vf610-dev/readme.rst

 Writing Barebox to NVM
 ----------------------

-With exception of Dev boards, all of ZII's VF610 based boards should come with eMMC.
+With the exception of Dev boards, all of ZII's VF610 based boards should come with eMMC.
 To permanently write Barebox to it do:

 .. code-block:: sh